-The Undertaker To Overtake TV This Week – Looms Over Roman Reigns For WrestleMania 33?
+Undertaker To Overtake TV This Week – Looms Over Roman Reigns For WrestleMania 33?
 [Opinion]

 — John Cena (@TheJohnCenaUSC) March 5, 2017

 The Undertaker’s Wrestlemania plans have gone from one possible match to another, with nothing actually in cement at this time.
-First, it was the rumors of John Cena getting into the ring with the Undertaker, then Stowman, but today it seems that Roman Reigns is the most probable opponent for the Undertaker at April’s WrestleMania.
+First it was the rumors of John Cena getting into the ring with the Undertaker, then Stowman, but today it seems that Roman Reigns is the most probable opponent for the Undertaker at April’s WrestleMania.
 It looks as if Cena might be sharing some plans with the Miz at Wrestlemania, with Stowman’s place still up in the air.

 No, no, no!!!
 Rumors of a return of The Undertaker!!! #WWEFastlane or #RAW … Will attack @WWERomanReigns ? #RomanEmpire #WWE pic.twitter.com/5igrC31YF8